 Given the erosion of civil discourse that’s happening around the world and on social media, it may simply be a sign of our times that there is a growing movement towards angry and negative public dialogue.
 However, this does not make it acceptable.

 The Town of Canmore values people as the corporation’s and community’s greatest asset and, in keeping with this, is committed to ensuring our people are treated fairly and respectfully.
 We will address disrespectful behavior directly with those who display it.
 Not only will we ensure that the public and visitors to our community and facilities are informed of the expectations for the behaviour and treatment of employees, but employees will also promote and display the type of behavior that will bring more civility to our community.
-Staff and council will renew their commitment to displaying the type of behavior that will bring more civility to our community and treating residents with respect and fairness.
+Staff and council continually renew their commitment to displaying the type of behavior that will bring more civility to our community and treating residents with respect and fairness.

 The Town of Canmore knows that the public may not always agree with decisions and polices; there will always be residents who are dissatisfied with how the community is managed.
 We value diversity of opinions, and welcome constructive input.
 A difference in viewpoints can often lead to creative solutions, or at the very least, a better understanding of each other’s perspectives.
 As well, complaints can be resolved with mutual understanding and respect.

 Our vision for the community is:

 - All Town employees, elected officials, volunteers, contractors, and business partners are treated respectfully, fairly and with honesty and dignity when undertaking work with and on behalf of the Town.